Floer theory and flips: Associahedra

-\item {\rm (Making an edge length finite or non-zero)} $\Upsilon$ {\em makes an edge finite resp. non-zero} if $\Gamma'$ is the same graph as $\Gamma$ and the lengths of the edges are the same except for a single edge $e$:
+\llabel{collapse} \item {\rm (Making an edge length finite or non-zero)} $\Upsilon$ {\em makes an edge finite resp. non-zero} if $\Gamma'$ is the same graph as $\Gamma$ with the same orderings and the lengths of the edges of $\Gamma'$ and $\Gamma$ are the same except for a single edge $e$:

 For the edge $e$ we require